 Many researchers argue that growth in median household incomes provides a better measure of how people's well-being has changed over time.
-The median household income is the income of what would be the middle person, if all individuals in the UK were sorted from poorest to richest.
-Median income provides a good indication of the standard of living of the "typical" individual in terms of income.Back to table of contents
+The median household income is the income of what would be the middle person if all individuals in the UK were sorted from poorest to richest.
+Median income provides a good indication of the standard of living of the "typical" individual in terms of income.

 Retired and non-retired households

 A retired household is one where more than 50% of its income is sourced from retired people.
 A retired person requires satisfying one of the following criteria:

 their self-defined employment status is "Retired", and they are aged over 50 years

 As such, analysis of the average income of people living in retired households can include much younger people and potentially exclude older people.
-However, the strength of this measure is that it highlights those individuals who are most likely to be affected by policy, societal or economic changes that disproportionately impact upon pension income.
+However, the strength of this measure is that it highlights those individuals who are most likely to be affected by policy, societal or economic changes that disproportionately affect pension income.Back to table of contents

 Transformation of data